When Amanda Wilson decided to sign her boys up for swim lessons, it was for a reason close to her heart.

 Cooper has had Donovan as his teacher for his entire time at Goldfish.
 Wilson said Brody is more flexible and has worked with different teachers and has done well with all of them.

-Swim lessons have also helped Cooper with self-esteem, goal setting, perseverance and confidence.
+Swim lessons that accommodate special needs have also helped Cooper with self-esteem, goal setting, perseverance and confidence.
 Our instructors use integrity, compassion, trust with our little swimmers so everyone has a golden experience – every time.

 “He will tell me that he’s getting the ribbon on this day or that day,” she said.
 “He’s determined.”